simonwuelker/deep_thought/README.md

 * Add decreasing learning rate (probably also easy)
 * add CNN's

+# Find a array crate which satisfies the following conditions:
+* Support basic stuff like max and argmax.
+I don't care that `f64` doesn't implement `Ord`
+* easier api than `ndarray`
+* basically numpy but in rust and would be nice if gpu (:

 ## Additional Ressources
 Some stuff i found to be quite helpful if you are interested in understanding the math behind neural networks
 * [Very nice article by Michael Nielsen](http://neuralnetworksanddeeplearning.com/chap2.html)